zinwang/quark-engine/docs/source/quark_rules.rst

    :alt:

 The behavior map reveals that the ``Lcom/lololo/LockService;onCreate`` function creates an overlay window on top of other applications.
-By configuring the window to occupy the full screen, the APK can block all user interactions with the device.
+By configuring the window to occupy the entire screen, the APK can block all user interactions and lock the device.

 The behavior detected by Quark: